Goutham-Senthil/ViT-ABC-for-detection-of-diseases-in-plant-leaves/README.md

 ## Results

-The model achieves high performance on the testing dataset, demonstrating its effectiveness in detecting diseases in plant leaves.
+The model achieved an accuracy of 93.41% on the testing dataset.